Understanding Standardized Government Initiatives

 Components of an Initiative

-• Goals: What success looks like.
-Specific, measurable, achievable, relevant, and time-bound (SMART) objectives that define the initiative's intended outcomes.
-(Example: "Reduce average commute time during peak hours to 30 minutes within two years.")
+Goals: What success looks like.
+Specific, measurable, achievable, relevant, and time-bound (SMART) objectives defined in a standard way.
+This allows progress to be monitored consistently via the dashboard.(Example: "Reduce average commute time during peak hours to 30 minutes within two years.")

 Why Standardize Initiatives?